Gloria Townsend

 Gloria Townsend is an American computer scientist and professor in the department of Computer Science at DePauw University in Indiana.
-She is recognized for her work in evolutionary computation and her dedication to promoting women in computing.
+She is recognized for her work in evolutionary computation and her dedication to promoting women in computing. she is one of only four educators recognized for educational contributions to computing.
 She has served on the executive committee of the Association for Computing Machinery (ACM) Council on Women in Computing.
 She is the author of One Hundred One Ideas for Small Regional Celebrations of Women in Computing.
 In 2013, she received the Mr. and Mrs. Fred C. Tucker Jr. Distinguished Career Award for her notable contributions to DePauw, including her commitments to students, teaching excellence, her chosen discipline, and service to the university.